UPPMAX/UPPMAX-documentation/docs/software/pelle_file_transfer_using_rsync.md

 # Data transfer to/from Pelle using rsync

-!!! warning "Does not work yet"

-    [Pelle](../cluster_guides/pelle.md) is a new UPPMAX HPC cluster that is in the process of being deployed.

-    The procedure as described on this page does not work yet or is untested.

-    This page will be updated when this works.

 There are multiple ways to [transfer files to or from Pelle](../cluster_guides/transfer_pelle.md).
 Here it is described how to do file transfer to/from Pelle using [rsync](../software/rsync.md).
-`rsync` can be used in scripts for regular file transfer.
-However, `rsync` shines by providing a so-called 'delta' file transfer: when you transfer files twice, `rsync` will only transfer the files that have changed.
-This is ideal for backups.

 ## Procedure